devrescue/python/README.md

 ## I'm a Developer, Mystic and Dreamer

-- 🔭 This repo will have DEVRESCUE.COM Tutorial Code
+- 🔭 DEVRESCUE.COM Tutorial Code
-- 🌱 My Original Tutorials
+- 🌱 Original Content
-- 🥅 Feel free to use but UNDERSTAND what the code does
+- 🥅 FREE TO USE
-- ⚡ PYTHON Code only
+- ⚡ PYTHON Code

 ### Languages and Tools: